givenp/taster_day/README.md

 # Tasks:
 # Change the text to reflect your own interests.
-# Add new images(hobbies) to the post section and include links to live sites.
+# Add new images(hobbies) to the post section and include links to live Irish sports sites.
+# Use Google Images to find images in settings select advanced seach and add your search term and select free to use and share in usage rights
 # Change the color of the text.
 Look for a RGB colour codes online and use the correct code for the required colour e.g. https://www.rapidtables.com/web/color/RGB_Color.html.
 # Change the title of the page.